lutece-platform/lutece-dev-plugin-example/README.md

 * Tomcat admin (not necessary but usefull for projects deployement)

-#Step 0 ñ Cloning from SVN and configuring with Git-Script
+# Step 0 ‚Äì Cloning from SVN and configuring with Git-Script

 Lutece project was previously versionned with SVN but was migrated to Git.
 Whereas some plugins are still on SVN.